Cantera/cantera-website/pages/tutorials/cxx-guide/equil-example.rst

 In the program below, the ``equilibrate`` method is called to set the gas to a state of chemical equilibrium, holding the temperature and pressure fixed.

+..
+   TODO: Update example to use "core.h" after release of Cantera 3.0

 .. include:: pages/tutorials/cxx-guide/demoequil.cpp
    :code: c++